 Nasal fractures, or broken noses, result from facial injuries in contact sports or falls.
 Injuries affecting the teeth and mouth may also affect the nose.

-Your doctor will ask you several questions and will examine your nose and face.
+For a Nasal Fracture Treatment Novi patients will be asked several questions and a doctor will examine your nose and face.
 You will be asked to explain how the fracture occurred, the state of your general health, and how your nose looked before the injury.
 The doctor will examine not only your nose, but also the surrounding areas including your eyes, jaw, and teeth, and will look for bruising, lacerations, and swelling.
 Sometimes your physician will recommend an x-ray or computed tomography (CT) scan.
 These can help to identify other facial fractures but are not always helpful in determining if you have a broken nose.
 The best way to determine that your nose is broken is if it looks very different or is harder to breathe through.

 If your nose is broken but not out of position, you may need no treatment other than rest and being careful not to bump your nose.
 If your nose is broken so badly that it needs to be repositioned, you have several options.
-You can have your nose repaired in the office in some situations.
+Our Novi Nasal Fracture Treatment patients can have it repaired in the office in some situations.
 Your doctor can give you some local anesthesia, reposition the broken bones into place, and then hold them in the right location with a “cast” made of plastic, plaster, or metal.
 This cast will then stay in place for a week.
 In the first two weeks after the injury, your doctor may offer you this kind of repair, or a similar approach using general anesthesia in the operating room.

 If more than two weeks have passed since the time of your injury, you may need to wait a while before having your nose straightened surgically.
 It may be necessary to wait two to three months before a good repair can be done, by which time there will be less swelling and your nose will have begun to heal.
 Reduced swelling will allow the surgeon to get a more accurate picture of how your nose originally looked.
 This type of surgery is considered reconstructive plastic surgery, as its goal is to restore your appearance to the way it was prior to injury.